Restructuring and insolvency in Bermuda: overview

-Compulsory liquidation.
-This is initiated by one of the following making a petition to a Bermuda court:
+Compulsory.
+This is initiated by one of the following making a petition to the Supreme Court:

-a contributory (that is, any person liable to contribute to the assets of the company in the event of its liquidation);
+a contributory (that is, any person liable to contribute to the assets of the company if it is liquidated);

-the company itself (by a shareholders' resolution if solvent and/or a directors' resolution if insolvent);
+the company itself (by a shareholders' resolution if solvent and a directors' resolution if insolvent);

 in certain circumstances, the Registrar of Companies or the Supervisor of Insurance.